styled-components/styled-components-website/sections/tooling/babel-plugin.md

 > This option is turned on by default.
 If you experience mangled CSS
 > results, turn it off and open an issue please.

-This plugin does two _minifications_, one is taking all the whitespace & comments out of your CSS, and the other is [transpiling tagged template literals](#template-string-transpilation) - giving you big bundle size savings.
+Two types of minifications are performed by this plugin: one removes all whitespace & comments from your CSS and the other [transpiles tagged template literals](#template-string-transpilation), keeping valuable bytes out of your bundles.

 This operation may potentially break your styles in some rare cases, so we recommend to keep this option enabled in development if it's enabled in the production build.